kalkayan/engineeringwith.kalkayan.io/content/posts/setting-up-a-development-machine-part-1/index.md

 ---
 author: Manish Sahani
-title: "Setting up a Development Machine [Part 1]: Automated Installation"
+title: "Automated Installation"
 description: >
     Many nights of potential productive work programmers have lost by procrastinating on properly setting up a new machine's development environment.
 This is the first article of the series which discusses some elegant ways to set up your new device with one single command.
 tags: ["tooling", "git", "git-bare"]
+series: ["Setting up a Development Machine"]
+categories: "Tooling"

 color: danger
 ---